 Looking for a fantastic place to spend the holidays?
 The Charlotte area has some of the most notable Christmas lights in the southeast US.
 Plus, the weather is typically milder than the larger cities of the north.

 The Thanksgiving parade, the uptown Charlotte German inspired Christmas market, the tree and lights at the Panthers stadium are all local favorites.
-But, if you’re also looking for the biggest and best Christmas light events, here is a list of our favorites.
+But, if you’re looking for the biggest and best Christmas light events, here is a list of our favorites.

 One of the newest winter celebration events in the area is also one of the largest.
 5 million lights turn this theme park into a winter wonderland.
 Enjoy multiple themed performances throughout the park, an ice skating rink, elaborate decorations, and a 70-foot tree of lights.
 There’s also a 9 pm larger than life parade.
 It winds its way throughout the park and culminates at the main stage where a dance party ensues until closing.